 One of the reasons closing is very challenging is that you have to compete with your low-price competitors.
 About a third of respondents said that competing against low-cost providers was a major challenge to overcome.

-Whether you're advertising convenience, higher quality, or something else, you'll want to make your unique benefits known and engage with your clients in a manner that stands out.
-That can save you from having to lower your own prices to compete, maintain your profits, and help you close deals.
+Whether advertising convenience, higher quality, or something else, you'll want to make your unique benefits known and engage with your clients in a manner that stands out.
+That can save you from lowering your prices to compete, maintain your profits, and help you close deals.

 4. The closing process is changing

 The move to virtual environments is changing the way we close deals.
-About 19% of respondents in one survey said that engaging customers in a virtual environment was in their top three challenges.
-Another common difficulty was accessing decision-makers, but adapting to these virtual environments can be a tool rather than a hindrance.
+About 19% of respondents in one survey said engaging customers in a virtual environment was among their top three challenges.
+Another common difficulty was accessing decision-makers but adapting to these virtual environments can be a tool rather than a hindrance.

-With more work being done online, tools that are geared toward smooth digital communication can make a big difference.
+With more work done online, tools geared toward smooth digital communication can make a big difference.
 If you can reach out to your prospects quickly and meet their needs through fully virtual mediums, you have a competitive advantage.

 5. Not all opportunities get closed